simontaurus/ansible-role-kubernetes-worker/README.md

 # normally "wg0" (WireGuard),"peervpn0" (PeerVPN) or "tap0".
 k8s_interface: "tap0"

-# The IP address or hostname of the Kubernetes API server.
+# The IP address or hostname of the Kubernetes API endpoint.
+This variable
+# is used by "kube-proxy" + "kubelet" (for the worker nodes) and
+# "kube-scheduler" + "kube-controller-manager" (for the controller nodes)
+# to connect to the "kube-apiserver" (Kubernetes API server).
+#
 # By default the first host in the Ansible group "k8s_controller" is
 # specified here.
 NOTE: This setting is not fault tolerant!
 That means
 # if the first host in the Ansible group "k8s_controller" is down